devenes/python-boto3-api/README.md

 ## Terminate Instance

-You send a request to this endpoint by entering the following parameters, and you can terminate the instance you specified with `instance_id`, in the region you specified with `region_name` and the status of the instance will be changed to `shutting-down` and then `terminated`.
+You send a POST request to the `terminate` endpoint by entering the following parameters, and you can terminate the instance you specified with `instance_id`, in the region you specified with `region_name` and the status of the instance will be changed to `shutting-down` and then `terminated`.

 ```
 http://<api_host>:<api_port>/ec2/terminate